 How can HCI help?

-HCI can conduct an independent audit of your nursing home’s current system of Infection Prevention and Control against HIQA’s COVID-19 Assurance Framework and the National Standards for infection prevention and control in community services (2018).
-An Infection Prevention and Control Audit will establish the current baseline of your system of Infection Prevention and Control and form a strategy for improvement.
+HCI can conduct an independent audit of your nursing home’s current system of IPC against HIQA’s COVID-19 Assurance Framework and the National Standards for infection prevention and control in community services (2018).
+An IPC Audit will establish the current baseline of your system of IPC and form a strategy for improvement.

 HCI’s audit would be comprehensive, utilising a triangulation approach of document review, process observation and staff interviews.
-The outcome of the audit would be a report detailing areas of good practice and areas for improvement with respect to Infection Prevention and Control.
+The outcome of the audit would be a report detailing areas of good practice and areas for improvement with respect to IPC.
 The report would also set out Quality Improvement Plans (QIPs) to address the areas for improvement.

 Other supports HCI can offer include: